unight0/filewiz/README.md

 fixed in future.

 ## About Clay
-Thanks for @nicbarker for writing this library!
+Thanks to @nicbarker for writing this library!
 It is easy to use and fits my needs perfectly.
 The following text is the Z-lib license used by Clay:
 ```